ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 ## The `from_data` Helpers

-There are a number of `from_data` helper methods on columnar structrual definition classes:
+There are a number of `from_data` helper methods on columnar structural definition classes:

 * `NewQbDimension.from_data`
 * `NewQbAttribute.from_data`